SenseTecnic/SenseTecnic.github.io/mqtt/index.md

 # Introduction

-The STS-MQTT service provides FRED users with access to MQTT publish and subscribe functionality for their flows.
-It provides the ability for users to maintain an inventory of client connections, tracked topics, and provide access to certain topic streams to other STS users.
+The STS-MQTT service provides FRED users with an MQTT broker for their flows.
+In addition to basic publish and subscribe functionality, the STS MQTT service allows users to manage client connections, tracked topics, and create public data feeds.

 # Getting Started